 Cost of education in Italy

-If you send your children to public schools in Italy, costs will be minimal.
+If you send your children to public schools in Italy, the costs will be minimal.
 Like local children, your kids can attend public schools for free until they finish primary school, after which you’ll pay a small yearly fee.
 Keep in mind that you’ll need to buy extras such as textbooks.

 Cost of healthcare in Italy